chungminhtu/bealesd.github.io/blogs/MarkdownRendering.md

 There are other *marked* setting as well.
 We will look at some of them, but we won't go through all of them as you can go to the documentation for [marked](https://marked.js.org/#/USING_ADVANCED.md#options).

-Gfm (line 12), is GitHub markdown, so I want that on.
+GFM (line 12), is GitHub markdown, so I want that on.
 Sanitize (line 14) is not safe for parsing raw markdown, so I've turned that off.

 ---